HELPING TEACHERS INSPIRE COMPASSION FOR ANIMALS, PEOPLE & THE ENVIRONMENT

 Choosing Animal-Themed Books

 Regarding pets, it’s rare to see a film with a cat who isn’t drinking milk.
-Although this scene commonly plays out, it does not reflect appropriate care as many cats past the kitten stage are lactose intolerant so milk would cause them to feel ill (water is best for cats!).
+Although this scene commonly plays out, it does not reflect appropriate care as many cats past the kitten stage are lactose intolerant; therefore, milk would cause them to feel ill (water is best for cats!).
 Although there are plenty of great stories that might not accurately demonstrate appropriate care or relationships with animals, they can provide opportunities for teachable moments if they are reflected on critically.

-Points to consider when selecting, and discussing animal-themed books
+Points to consider when selecting and discussing animal-themed books

 How are attitudes about animals portrayed?